-Click this item to display the specifications for the P4BGL-ED motherboard.
+Click this item to display the specifications for the motherboard.

-Browse Support CD

-Click this item to display the ASUS Prodigy P4BGL-ED support CD contents.
+Browse Support CD Click this item to display the support CD contents.

-Technical support request form

-This item displays for print the ASUS technical support form.
+Technical support request form This item displays for print the ASUS technical support form.

-File List

-Click this item to view the file list of support software for P4BGL-ED.
+File List Click this item to view the file list of support software available.